CrowdThnk’s Frequently Asked Questions (FAQ)

 CrowdThnk is a pioneer in quantifying and measuring consensus market positioning amongst its peers utilizing big data and machine learning technology to an extent heretofore unseen with single-name stocks.
 Other publications and news outlets may attempt to aggregate various slices of positioning within the entire investment universe but CrowdThnk’s unique platform incorporates an all-encompassing picture of the investment landscape by employing crowdsourced positioning data combined with publicly available information to give customers a quantifiable market edge.
 We believe our data sets are a critical and important part of both systematic and discretionary funds’ data acquisition strategies.

-5. What is the historical accuracy of CrowdThnk’s Forecasts?
+5. What is the historical accuracy of CrowdThnk’s Signals?

 CrowdThnk has varying accuracy depending on each individual stock given its relative price pattern with respect to positioning data.
-Our Weekly High Conviction Forecasts have garnered a strong historical accuracy for correctly signaling the future market direction over a discrete time period.
-These represent our Strongest Conviction Forecasts based on the unique market metrics and consensus market positioning level of each particular stock.
+Our Weekly High Conviction Signals have garnered a strong historical accuracy for correctly signaling the future market direction over a discrete time period.
+These represent our Strongest Convictions based on the unique market metrics and consensus market positioning level of each particular stock.
 These signals are based on historical results, which are not necessarily indicative of future performance, however.
-Enterprise Subscribers will be able to follow and track these forecasts directly on a weekly basis.
+Enterprise Subscribers will be able to follow and track these signals directly on a weekly basis.